 -- Step # 3 - Imagine Life

-On this track, we have discussed the final step in the evaluation stage for dealing with an incident of internet bullying.
+In this section, we have discussed the final step in the evaluation stage for dealing with an incident of internet bullying.
 This final step is to explore potential feelings as seen from the other participant’s point of view.

-On the next track, we will discuss the first two steps in the Direct Intervention stage.
+In the next section, we will discuss the first two steps in the Direct Intervention stage.
 These two steps are decide on individual therapy needs, and have individual discussions of common concerns.

 What are two techniques that can be useful in the final step of the evaluation stage for dealing with an incident of internet bullying?